matejx/photo_tagger/README.md

 - "=Nature,People" will display photos containing exactly Nature and People and no other tags
 - "!Nature" will display photos that do not contain Nature

-You can copy the files currently listed to another directory via the "Photos/Copy to..." menu.
+You can copy the photos currently listed to another directory via the "Photos/Copy to..." menu.
 The idea here is to be able to quickly give some photos to a friend by first filtering by what they're interested in and then copying the files somewhere (usually a USB drive).

 You can also just create symlinks to the photos listed in some directory via the "Photos/Symlink to..." menu.
-This is for when you want to use another program, f.ex. a proper photo viewer, on a number of filtered photos and copying the files would be time consuming.
+This is for when you want to use another program, f.ex. an external viewer, on a number of filtered photos and copying the files would be wasteful (time, SSD erase cycles, etc.).

 Pressing "Filter/All" will display all photos you have stored in your database.

-Pressing "Filter/Untagged" will display all photos you have added but haven't defined any tags for.
+Pressing "Filter/Untagged" will display photos you have added but haven't defined any tags for yet.

+Pressing "Filter/Missing" will display photos whose files can't be found (were moved elsewhere/deleted).
+Photo files that have been moved can be found again using the Photos/Find menu.

+Pressing "Filter/Path" will display photos whose filepath contains a string you specify.

+### Other

+Selected photos can be removed from the database using the Photos/Remove menu.
+No files are deleted.

+Pressing S selects the next photo in the list.
+Pressing W selects the previous.

+Double clicking the photo preview opens it with an external viewer.